 COPD and Emphysema Treatment

-Chronic obstructive pulmonary disease (COPD) includes lung diseases such as emphysema and chronic bronchitis that block airflow and make it increasingly difficult ot breathe.
+Chronic obstructive pulmonary disease (COPD) includes lung diseases such as emphysema and chronic bronchitis that block airflow and make it increasingly difficult to breathe.

 Symptoms of COPD include coughing up large amounts of mucus, wheezing, shortness of breath and tightening in the chest.
 COPD can also affect the heart muscles and can cause depression or anxiety.
 COPD is a progressive disease and can become so severe that you can no longer participate in the activities you once enjoyed.